ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 or by making the actual bytes undefined:
 ([Try it!](https://barisaktemur.github.io/dwarf-locstack/?context=%28%0A%28TargetReg+0+%2212345678%22%29%0A%29&input=DW_OP_reg0%0ADW_OP_undefined%0ADW_OP_lit4%0ADW_OP_lit4%0ADW_OP_overlay%0A))

-    DW_OP_reg0
+    // Overlaying 4 bytes of undefined location on top of reg0 DW_OP_reg0
     DW_OP_undefined
     DW_OP_lit4
     DW_OP_lit4
     DW_OP_overlay

+In the former case, the resulting composite storage has the size of the undefined storage (i.e., the largest address space or register).
-In the former case, any offset into that location beyond the first four bytes up to the size of undefined storage (i.e., the largest address space or register) is meaningful but will be undefined.
-In the latter case, the range of meaningful offsets is limited to the maximum of the size of the underlying base storage and overlay itself.
-Thus if reg0 were 4 bytes, then the meaningful offsets of the composite location would be 8 bytes, where bytes 4 up to and including 7 are undefined.
+Any offset into that location beyond the first four bytes up to the size of undefined storage is meaningful but will refer to undefined bytes.

-However, if the size of reg0 were 64 bytes, then the range of meaningful offsets would be 64 bytes, where bytes 4 up to and including 7 are still undefined.
+In the latter case, the size of the resulting composite storage depends on the size of `reg0`.
+If `reg0` were 4 bytes, then the resulting storage would be 8 bytes long, where bytes 4 up to and including 7 are undefined.
+However, if the size of `reg0` were 64 bytes, then the resulting storage would 64 bytes long, where bytes 4 up to and including 7 are undefined.

-If an overlay leaves a gap between the maximum size of the underlying base storage and the overlay, then those bits are inferred to be undefined and the size of the overlay grows to include the overlaid section.
-For example:
+If an overlay operation leaves a gap between the underlying base storage and the overlay, then those bits are inferred to be undefined and the size of the overlay grows to include the overlaid section.
+For
+example:

-    DW_OP_reg0  # assume a 64b general purpose register
+    DW_OP_reg0  # assume an 8 bytes general purpose register
-    DW_OP_reg1  # another 64b register
+    DW_OP_reg1  # another 8 bytes register
     DW_OP_lit16 # well beyond the 8 bytes of reg0
     DW_OP_lit8
     DW_OP_overlay

-would leave the offsets between 8 and 15 undefined.
+This would leave the offsets between 8 (end of `reg0`) and 15 (beginning of `reg1`) undefined.
 ([Try it!](https://barisaktemur.github.io/dwarf-locstack/?context=%28%0A%28TargetReg+0+%2212345678%22%29%0A%28TargetReg+1+%22abcdefgh%22%29%0A%29&input=DW_OP_reg0++%3B+assume+a+64b+general+purpose+register%0ADW_OP_reg1++%3B+another+64b+register%0ADW_OP_lit16+%3B+well+beyond+the+8+bytes+of+reg0%0ADW_OP_lit8%0ADW_OP_overlay%0A))

 Using an overlay this way as opposed to using the piece operators has